-During the American Revolutionary War, during the British invasion during the Battle Of Brooklyn, this home was occupied by Hessian officers, and two of the soldiers etched their names and ranks into the window panes.
+During the American Revolutionary War, during the British invasion during the Battle Of Brooklyn--which I have blogged about on this link--this home was occupied by Hessian officers, and two of the soldiers etched their names and ranks into the window panes.
 Two of these panes have been carefully preserved.
 One is inscribed with the name "Toepfer Capt. of Regt. de Ditfurth" and the other "M. Bach Lieutenant Hessen Hanau Artillerie."

-I am so grateful that this original Dutch farmhouse has been so well cared for throughout the years by it's owners, and now through historic preservation will continue to be treasured as a part of our young nation's history.
+I am so grateful that this original Dutch farmhouse has been so well cared for throughout the years by its owners, and now through historic preservation and landmark status it will continue to be treasured as a part of our young nation's history.

 21 comments: